vindarel/cl-cookbook/docs/error_handling.md

----
-title: Error and exception handling
+# Error and exception handling
----

 Common Lisp has mechanisms for error and condition handling as found in other languages, and can do more.